Quality Systems and Third Party Approval

-CTT is also certified in accordance with ISO 9001:2008 and EN9100 by DNV.
+CTT is also certified in accordance with ISO 9001:2008 and AS9100 by Intertek.
 Certification In accordance with FAA:s Part 145 enabling CTT to become a certificated global repair station is a possibility in the next few years.

 Approvals and certifications can be found under Downloads.

 An aircraft’s basic configuration has a type certificate (TC).
 All retrofit equipment installed must be approved with a Supplement Type Certificate (STC).
 An STC means that the certifying civil aviation authority has approved both the system and its installation from an airworthiness viewpoint.

 Within the EU STCs are often issued by the EASA.
 An STC issued by the FAA (Federal Aviation Authority in the USA) is in reality the same as global certification.
 CTT and Lufthansa Technik have a co-operation agreement regarding certification.